scarlett-de/Zoomcamp_hw/Homework6/answers_hw6.md

     tip_amount NUMERIC
 );
 ```
-and then create a topic
+and then create a topic, then run `python3 src/producer/producer.py`
+and then run `docker compose exec jobmanager ./bin/flink run -py /opt/src/job/load.py --pyFiles /opt/src -d` to load data to processed_events table

 ## Question 1: Redpanda version
 I run the command `docker exec -it redpanda-1 rpk help` and get the following result: